-OASIS employs terahertz heterodyne receivers that require dichroics, beam splitters, and reimaging optics to couple the beam from the intermediate focal point to the focal plane mixers.
-These components reside in the receiver module (Fig. 2).
-A block diagram of the OASIS back-end receiver architecture is shown in Fig. 15.
+OASIS employs terahertz heterodyne receivers which require dichroics, beam splitters, and reimaging optics to couple the beam from the intermediate focal point to the focal plane mixers.
+These components reside in the Receiver Module (Fig. 2).
+A block diagram of the OASIS backend receiver architecture is shown in Fig. 15.